 Liar Liar has this via Fridge Horror.
 Fletcher has learned to be a good person, a good lawyer, and a good parent, and his family is whole once again...but Samantha Cole completely gets away with her adultery, destroying the life of her faithful husband.
 Truth in Television in that ethical and moral responsibilities to tell the truth don't always overlap.

-Pandorum Earth was destroyed over 900 years ago.
+Pandorum Earth mysteriously disappeared over 900 years ago.
 The spaceship Elysium has been destroyed, leaving the 1,213 people left to rebuild society essentially from scratch on the planet Tanis.
 Earth's population had reached 25 billion people by the time it was destroyed and so who's to say that the same thing won't happen on Tanis?
 Also, an alternate ending scene on the DVD does show Payton/Gallo surviving and draining all the ocean water out of the ship.